dduan/duan.ca/_posts/2017-12-20-smart-invert-support-for-you-app.md

 You can [download the sample project][1] and play with it.

-Smart invert is awesome and I personally wish all 3rd party apps will update their apps as time goes on.
-If your favorite 3rd party app (including your own!) doesn't support it properly, please consider informing the developer about [accessibilityIgnoresInvertColors][0], or just send this article their way!
+Smart invert is awesome and I personally wish all 3rd-party apps will update their apps for it as time goes on.
+If your favorite app (including your own!) doesn't support it properly, please consider informing the developer about [accessibilityIgnoresInvertColors][0], or just send this article their way!

 [0]: https://developer.apple.com/documentation/uikit/uiview/2865843-accessibilityignoresinvertcolors